Pavane

 The pavane (Note: Variously attested as pavan, paven, pavin, pavian, pavine, or pavyn.) (/pəˈvɑːn, pəˈvæn/ pə-VA(H)N; pavana, padovana; Paduana) is a slow processional dance common in Europe during the 16th century (Renaissance).

 The pavane, the earliest-known music for which was published in Venice by Ottaviano Petrucci, in Joan Ambrosio Dalza's Intabolatura de lauto libro quarto in 1508, is a sedate and dignified couple dance, similar to the 15th-century basse danse.
 The music which accompanied it appears originally to have been fast or moderately fast but, like many other dances, became slower over time.

 Origin of term

 The word pavane is most probably derived from Italian [danza] padovana, meaning "[dance] typical of Padua" (similar to Bergamask, "dance from Bergamo"); pavan is an old Northern Italian form for the modern Italian adjective padovano (= from Padua).
 (Note: this is reflected also, for example, in the family name Pavan, rather diffuse in northern Italy.)
 This origin is consistent with the equivalent form, Paduana.

 An alternative explanation is that it derives from the Spanish pavón meaning peacock.

-Although the dance is often associated with Spain, it was "almost certainly of Italian origin".
+Although the dance is often associated with Spain, it is "almost certainly of Italian origin".